Artificial-Intelligence-Office/Search-data-using-Image-and-Voice/README.md

 The base 64 encoded image data is sent to Google Vision API for annotation and feature detection.
 Using Machine learning models, the images are classified and labels identifiying objects, locations etc in the image data are returned in the response body.

+The Audio files are sent to Google's Voice to Text API for speech recognition.
+The API uses machine learning models to transcribe the audio files in real time.
+The request to the API will contain the WAV file and specifies the Google's 'command_and_search' machine model to transcribe voice speech to text.

 As next step.
-The labels are run through a keyword extraction module as part of Natural Language processing.
+The images labels or Voice texts are run through a keyword extraction module as part of Natural Language processing.
 The code uses 'Retext-Keywords' javascript plugins using RApid Automatic Keyword Extraction algorithm.
 Candidate Keywords or phrases are extracted.

 The services data is stored and indexed within an Elastic Search program.
 It performs fast searches using indexing and text analysis.
 The keywords are sent to Elastic search as query strings.
 They undergo a process of tokenization and normalization.
-Services details that match the query are returned as successful hits in the response.
+Services details that match the normalized keywords are returned as successful hits in the response.

 ## Technology/ Platform details